The University of Arizona owns a student run, multi-level, underground mining laboratory with a working vertical shaft

 The San Xavier lab is structured like an operating mine, where all supervisory positions are held by undergraduate students – including mine manager, safety manager and shift foremen.
 Mining and geology students gain hands-on hard-hat experience here.
 They participate in mine development, unit operations and maintenance.
 They’re also exposed to the latest technical advances in mining and excavation.
 The lab also is used for mine rescue and recovery exercises.
 On a lighter note, Sesame Street and the History Channel have filmed in the mine.

 The San Xavier mine operated from 1880 until 1952, producing silver, lead, zinc and copper.
-The UA College of Mines began operating the Number 6 Shaft in 1958 and has owned it since 1975.
+UArizona's then College of Mines began operating the Number 6 Shaft in 1958 and has owned it since 1975.
 Today the land holding includes three more adjacent mining claims for a total of nearly 90 acres.

 This underground mining lab has long been a training and research resource for federal and state agencies, as well as organizations devoted to underground research, tunnel safety and mine rescue.
-More than 15 external clients currently use this site for research.
-This also is the training site for the Laborers’ International Union of North America, Bureau of Land Management, Arizona State Mine Inspectors Office, fire departments, search and rescue units and mine rescue teams.
+A number of external clients currently use this site for research.
+It is also a training site for the Laborers’ International Union of North America, Bureau of Land Management, Arizona State Mine Inspectors Office, fire departments, search and rescue units and mine rescue teams.

 This underground lab is central to the university’s multidisciplinary Mine Health and Safety program.
 Thanks to decades of mining industry partnerships, the university today is considered a center of excellence in mine health and safety.
 These partnerships underscore the industry’s commitment to creating a culture of mine health and safety.